Terquavion Smith: College career

-As a freshman at NC State, Smith started 25 of 32 games, and averaged 16.3 points, 4.1 rebounds and 2.1 assists per game.
+As a freshman at NC State, Smith started 25 of 32 games and averaged 16.3 points, 4.1 rebounds, and 2.1 assists per game.
 He hit 96 three-pointers which were the fourth most by a freshman in ACC history.
-He originally entered the 2022 NBA draft, however he withdrew his name and returned to NC State for his sophomore year.
-During his sophomore year, he was injured in a game against rivals North Carolina and had to leave the court on a stretcher.
+He originally entered the 2022 NBA draft; however, he withdrew his name and returned to NC State for his sophomore year.